For many individuals, the word “energy” is closely linked to a carbonated energy drink or strong cup of coffee.

 Not only do sharp glucose spikes seem to cause fatigue and decreasing energy levels, but so do dips.
 One study in individuals with diabetes found that low glucose levels overnight (between 42 to 59 mg/dL) were correlated with lower energy, decreased well-being, and a faster time to fatigue during exercise the next day (compared to individuals with overnight glucose levels between 90 to 216 mg/dL.

 One 2018 study followed three healthy individuals experiencing post-meal reactive hypoglycemia.
-By changing up the participants' eating patterns to a lower carbohydrate diet and more frequent, smaller meals, the study found that the reactive hypoglycemia in all three participants improved.
+By changing the participants’ eating patterns to a lower carbohydrate diet and more frequent, smaller meals, the study found that the reactive hypoglycemia in all three participants improved.

 High glycemic index foods tend to produce both high blood glucose and insulin levels, which for many people is followed by reactive hypoglycemia and that pesky feeling of fatigue.
-It has been suggested that low glycemic index meals can prevent hypoglycemia in the post-meal period because they may have less accessible carbohydrates, and may generate slower absorption of nutrients, triggering less of an insulin surge (and therefore less of a reactive, exaggerated drop in glucose).
+It has been suggested that low glycemic index meals can prevent hypoglycemia in the post-meal period because they may have less accessible carbohydrates and may generate slower absorption of nutrients, triggering less of an insulin surge (and therefore less of a reactive, exaggerated drop in glucose).

 Glucose swings, termed glycemic variability, are also a known trigger of oxidative stress, a process in which “free radicals” are formed that can cause cellular dysfunction.
-Oxidative stress is often linked to chronic fatigue, further giving strength to the theory that metabolic dysfunction can reduce one’s energy levels.
+Oxidative stress is often linked to chronic fatigue, further giving strength to the theory that metabolic dysfunction can reduce energy levels.

-Given the research highlighting the links between glucose spikes, glucose dips, glycemic variability, and elevated fasting glucose with reduced energy levels and fatigue, there can be a significant benefit in regularly tracking glucose levels to better understand your personal glucose levels in response to different foods.
+Given the research highlighting the links between glucose spikes, glucose dips, glycemic variability, and elevated fasting glucose with reduced energy levels and fatigue, there can be a significant benefit in regularly tracking glucose levels to understand better your personal glucose levels in response to different foods.